Skip to content

 kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/rbac/workflow-rbac.yaml

-2. Create webhook sensor.
+2. Create the webhook sensor.

 kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/sensors/webhook.yaml

-1. Expose the event-source pod via Ingress, OpenShift Route or port forward to consume requests over HTTP.
+1. Expose the event-source pod via Ingress, OpenShift Route, or port forward to consume requests over HTTP.

 curl -d '{"message":"this is my first webhook"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example